g1ver/riotapi-go/README.md

 # riotapi-go
 Golang API Wrapper for RiotAPI

-For now, I'm only supporting League of Legends endpoints
+For now, I'm only supporting League of Legends endpoints that I'm using in other projects

+Todo:
+- [ ] Redis caching